BoiseState/CS390/syllabus/syllabus.md

 to 70% or higher.
 Your grade will be computed based on the following:

 * Attendance and Participation - 50%
-* HackerRank Homework - 20%
+* HackerRank/LeetCode Homework - 20%
 * Interviews - 20%
 * Resume - 10%